Windows OS Hub

 install RSATClient-Roles-AD-DS-SnapIns features

-After the administrative tools have been installed, you will see a link to Active Directory Users and Computers snap-in in the Administrative Tools section of the Control Panel.
+After installing the RSAT tools on a computer, you will find a link to launch the Active Directory Users & Computers MMC console in the following section of the Control Panel:

 Active Directory Users and Computers snap-in in control panel

-To open the ADUC console, click the icon in the Control Panel or run this command:
+To launch the ADUC console, either click the shortcut in the Control Panel or run the following command via Win+R:

 dsa.msc